oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.

 ### 3.2.1 Type Options
 Type options apply to the type definition as a whole.
 Structural options are intrinsic elements of the types defined in ([Table 3-1](#table-3-1-jadn-types)).
-Validation options are optional; if present they constrain which data values are instances of the Defined type.
+Validation options are optional; if present they constrain which data values are instances of the defined type.

 ###### Table 3-2.
 Type Options